 Gail Lehman lives and works in her studio in the trees in Carmel-by-the-Sea, California.
 Born in New York City, she spent her formative years on the East coast.
-Although she majored in Government at Cornell University and Harvard University, her fascination with design led her to The New York School of Interior Design where she completed their graduate design program.
-Gail subsequently moved to Los Angeles where she worked for three major international design firms as both Director of Technical Services and Project Director for numerous Fortune 500 clients.
+Although she majored in Government at Cornell University, Harvard University and The New School for Social Research, her fascination with design led her to The New York School of Interior Design where she completed their graduate design program.
+Gail subsequently moved to Los Angeles where she worked for the County of Los Angeles designing hospitals and subsequently three major international design firms as both the Director of Technical Services and Project Director for numerous Fortune 500 clients.

 After seven years she relocated to the Monterey Peninsula, CA where she started her own design firm.She successfully designed two and one half million square feet of commercial office space, hospitals and schools and was three times the winner of prestigious international design awards including “The Prix des Femmes International”.
 Gail’s designs have been published in “The International Compendium of Women in Design”.